 To overcome this unproductive system of sharing consumption, different communities will look inwards to define their human and natural resources.
 Afterwards, they will start educating their people to use natural resources for producing relevant tools and consumable goods.
 Eventually, they will begin liaising with other communities for higher industrial collaboration and trade.
 For without productive collaboration, Nigerians will remain aggressive to one another in a greedy dependence on foreign goods.
 And as long as the different ethnic communities in Nigeria keep expecting to survive by sharing consumption from the seizure and sale of crude oil in Niger-Delta communities, their people will remain poor, greedy and lazy.
 They will never have the confidence to retrieve and use their resources for industrial production.
 Then, their children and children’s children will be ashamed of their cowardice and inability to set systems for sustainable productivity.

-Any man who only leaves his children a legacy of sharing consumption has left the seed of conflict in his family.
+Any man who only leaves his children a legacy of sharing consumption has left the seed of conflict and disorder in his family.
+But a man who leaves a culture and system of steady productivity leaves a seed of life and growth.

-Consumption is the new slavery, and he who feeds you controls you.
+Consumption is the new slavery, and he who feeds you controls you and mortgages your life.

 Chukwunwike Enekwechi, “Social effects of productivity for every society” in Restartnaija. www.restartnaija.com/2019/01/01/social-effects-of-productivity-for-every-society/ retrieved 8th November, 2019.